Gregwar/Captcha/README.md

 * **setMaxBehindLines($lines)**, sets the maximum number of lines behind the code
 * **setMaxFrontLines($lines)**, sets the maximum number of lines on the front of the code

-If you want to change the number of character, you can call the phrase builder yourself:
+If you want to change the number of character, you can call the phrase builder directly using extra parameters:

 ```php
 use Gregwar\Captcha\CaptchaBuilder;